 Currently, Jeremy holds the rank of black belt in the Pedro Sauer Brazilian Jiu-Jitsu Association and Nidan (2nd Degree Black Belt) in Judo.
 He looks forward to continuing his journey for many years of training ahead.
 Previously, he was a student of the Academy of Martial Arts (now Soma Jiu Jitsu Academy Idaho), an affiliate of the Pedro Sauer Brazilian Jiu-Jitsu Association, for nine years and achieved the rank of brown belt.
 He also travels and trains whenever he can at Unified Brazilian Jiu Jitsu led by professors John Carlquist and James Gardner in South Jordan, UT.

 Jeremy has been competing in various grappling (wrestling, judo, and Brazilian jiu jitsu) tournaments most of his life.
 In the past few years, he has won regional gi and nogi jiu jitsu tournaments such as Northwest Submission Challenge and NAGA.
-Jeremy has also been successful on the World stage placing second in the 2017 IBJJF Master Worlds Brown Belt division, and winning the 2017 IBJJF NoGi Brown Belt Master 3 division.
+Jeremy has also been successful on the World stage placing second in the 2021 IBJJF Master Worlds Black Belt Master 4 division, placing second in the 2017 IBJJF Master Worlds Master 3 Brown Belt division, and winning the 2017 IBJJF NoGi Brown Belt Master 3 division.